Acumen-Desktop/goose-turbo-shad-electron/desktop/goose-desktop/src/readme.md

 Use functional programming instead of OOP.
 Use Yarn in the terminal.
 Use 'tsx' in the terminal as it is installed globally.

+"When suggesting or creating file names, incorporate meaningful path context into the file name itself.
+Instead of generic names like 'types.ts' or 'utils.ts', combine relevant path segments to create descriptive file names like 'api_types.ts' or 'server_base_utils.ts'.
+This makes files instantly identifiable without needing to see their full path and prevents naming conflicts when searching or referencing files.
+For example:

+Instead of: src/extensions/api/types.ts → use: src/extensions/api/api_types.ts
+Instead of: src/services/auth/utils.ts → use: src/services/auth/auth_utils.ts
+Instead of: src/components/header/index.ts → use: src/components/header/header_component.ts"

 ## Documentation Files

 The following markdown files provide detailed guidance on specific aspects of the codebase: